 - What if I lose everything and have nothing to show for it?

 At the Law Office of Chad M Sherwood, LLC, in Pleasantville, New Jersey, we dispel the “what ifs” and replace them with facts.
 In reality, bankruptcy is often the best way for people to retain their most important possessions, both in the short term and permanently.
 In our experience, bankruptcy filers are much more likely to come out ahead than people who waste years struggling to repay debts they can’t afford.

-Our founding attorney, Chad M Sherwood, helps our clients to avoid foreclosure and retain their possessions, while eliminating overburdening debts, through filing for bankruptcy.
-Mr. Sherwood has assisted many indebted clients in Atlantic City and surrounding counties in southern New Jersey.
+Our founding attorney, Chad Sherwood, helps our clients to avoid foreclosure and retain their possessions, while eliminating overburdening debts, through filing for bankruptcy.
+Chad Sherwood has assisted many indebted clients in Atlantic City and surrounding counties in southern New Jersey.
 He can help you, too.

 Can Bankruptcy Really Improve My Finances?

 Absolutely, yes!
 If you are reading this page, you are likely over your head in debt.
 You be at risk of losing your house and need help to stop foreclosure from happening.

 By proactively eliminating debts you can’t pay and reorganizing payments on assets you want to keep (like on your home or car), you can remove the “debt cancer” that is destroying your financial health.
 With this cancer removed, you can concentrate on restoring your financial health.